 The continent’s present and future rests, of course, in its people.
 A large number of people from each country work and live in the other partner countries.
 The U.S., in particular, is seeing a rapid growth in its Hispanic population.
 And with those changing demographics, the U.S. is experiencing a major positive cultural impact.
 Although immigration remains a contentious political issue in the United States, APLU, in keeping with its role as a North American association, has been a leader in advocating for comprehensive immigration reform to the U.S. Congress.

 The deepening economic, social, and cultural relationship among the three countries has produced improvements across the continent.
 But important as this progress may be, a large number of issues remain unresolved.
 Many issues facing each country have cross-border implications, including on the continent’s environment, agriculture, human and animal health, and energy.
-Gains in human welfare and economic prosperity in the two decades since NAFTA’s implementation prove what is possible when the continent’s three countries work together, and have helped clarify the need for further integration and cooperation.
+Gains in human welfare and economic prosperity in the past three decades prove what is possible when the continent’s three countries work together, and have helped clarify the need for further integration and cooperation.

 The public universities in the three countries are significant institutions – educationally, economically, and culturally.
 They all have the public purpose of educating students, undertaking research, and contributing solutions to the problems facing their regions, countries, and the international community at large.
 As a North American higher education association, APLU and its members understand they are uniquely positioned to address the challenges and opportunities facing the continent.
 As public institutions, APLU and its members believe they must contribute to the solutions and progress of the region through education, joint research, and collaborative problem solving.